metidjisidahmed/The_Poor_hero/README.md

   Space <=> shoot a bullet

-Features :
+Features (V1,0) :
-  * a music played on the background ( Alan Walker : 137 )

-  * Sound effect for : 1:shooting a bullet    2:hitting goblin by a bullet    3:goblin hits you
+  * Sound effects

   * the goblin may come from the left side or from the right side

-  * if a goblin hits you : you will lose 33% of your health
+  * if a goblin hits you : you will lose some health depending to your current level

-  * for every 15 gobling killed : you earn 33% health
+  * for every level up : you will won some health recovery depending to your actual level

-  * the game became more and more difficult dependly to your score ( high score => high difficulty )
+  * the game became more and more difficult dependly to your score ( high score => higher level )

   *  display your current score and your current health and the high score of your device

   * possibilty of saving locally the highest score

+New Features (V2,0) :

+  * Starting from the Fourth level  :  BIrds will be shown to throw bombs

+  *the bird's speed , the bomb speed's and the bomb's damage depends to your level

+  * New sound efeects

 Don't hesitate to contact me :